Lasya-1408/Almabetter-Hotel-booking-EDA/README.md

 * Ideal days people would like to stay in a hotel
 * which month gave more revenue
 * Which deposit type customers are most likely to cancel bookings
+* What is the relation between adr and total members in both hotels
+* What is the ideal number of days to stay in order to get best daily rate in both hotels
 * Which market segment required disproportionately special requests
 # Conclusion
 After performing few analysis for the given dataset, it can be concluded that
 *   From the analysis, it is observed that the ideal days to stay in city hotel is in between 10 to 15 days and around a week in resort hotel.
 *   Almost all the market segment bookings had dispropotionate guests.
 *   Most of the bookings are for city hotel, more optimistic price plans and marketing strategies to be implemented to maintain the bookings